 2. Scan For Hardware Changes Using Device Manager

-If your computer/device is going through problems, you can start by using “Scan for hardware changes” option in Device Manager.
-This forces Windows to re-check hardware, load missing devices/drivers and update/refresh the status of devices.
+If your computer or a particular built-in/attached device is going through problems, you can start by using “Scan for hardware changes” option in Device Manager.
+This forces Windows to re-check the hardware, load missing devices/drivers and update/refresh the status of devices.

-In many cases, this simple step can help in fixing the issue of plugged-in devices (USB Drive, Headphone, Microphone, Monitor) not being recognized and also the issue of devices malfunctioning or not functioning properly due to drivers not being loaded.
+In many cases, this simple step can help in fixing the issue of plugged-in devices like USB drives, headphones, microphone or external monitor not being recognized by Windows and also fix the issue of devices malfunctioning or not functioning properly due to drivers not being loaded on the computer.

-2. On device Manager screen, click on Action > Scan for Hardware Changes.
+2. On the Device Manager screen, click on Action > Scan for Hardware Changes.

-3. Allow Windows to scan your computer for Hardware changes and update the drivers (if required).
+3. Allow Windows to scan the computer for Hardware changes and update the drivers (if required).

 3. Automatically Update Drivers Using Device Manager